 Our mission through the Cine Joven program is to give youth students the direct experience to represent & empower the Latinx community, culture, and identity through the art of film.

 WHAT IS CINE JOVEN?

-As this completely free youth outreach program has continued to grow over time, we have worked directly with schools such as as Del Valle High, David Crockett High, Anderson High, & Ann Richard's School, ensuring that students from all over Central Texas have a chance to participate.
+Since 2005, Cine Joven has been a completely free youth outreach program.
+Since it’s inception, we have served 650 students directly through this program.
+Over the span of 13 yrs, MMAC has partnered directly with schools such as as Del Valle High, David Crockett High, Travis High, Anderson High, & Ann Richard's School, ensuring that students from all over Central Texas have a chance to participate.

-Your donations will ensure our program can continue to offer free admission to any and all students in Central Texas and provide them with digital media education and training from guest filmmakers, artists, and instructors
+Help keep Cine Joven going and growing!
+Your generous support will ensure our program can continue to offer free admission to any and all students in Central Texas and provide them with digital media education and training from guest filmmakers, artists, and instructors